TECH-SQUAD-DSA-project/Pygame-Car-Racer-final-project/README.md

 - No car, movement, or AI yet.

 ### ✅Strengths:
--Nice use of OOP with abstract car and player-specific car.
+- Nice use of OOP with abstract car and player-specific car.
--Smooth rotation + acceleration logic.
+- Smooth rotation + acceleration logic.
--Clean drawing and frame handling with clock.tick(FPS).
+- Clean drawing and frame handling with clock.tick(FPS).

 ---